Jet-8401/discord-command.js/README.md

 <br/>

-_`Note : we don't give any arguments to the executable so we have to make that the command don't ask for them.`_
+_`Note : we don't give any arguments to the executable so we have to make sure that the command don't ask for them.`_

 <br/>
 <br/>